andreagiassi/microservice-rbac-user-management/README.md

 http://localhost:8090/swagger-ui.html

-Restarting the db or the microservices should not affect the persistance of your RBAC configuration.
+Restarting the db or the microservices should not affect the persistence of your RBAC configuration.

 #### Security, encryption and decryption of sensible data
 I've followed the blog post below in order to implement an encryption and decryption method for sensible data such